The Antenatal Day Assessment Area (ANDA) at Poole Maternity Unit

-Maternity Triage is used to help us prioritise the safety of women and babies in our care and helps us to treat women who need urgent care first.
+Maternity triage is used to help us prioritise the safety of women and babies in our care and helps us to treat women who need urgent care first.

 Monitoring your baby’s movements